agentreno/lambda-internet-access-without-nat/README.md

 Unfortunately you can't have it both ways (a VPC but no NAT instance).
 Trying to put a Lambda into a public subnet with an IGW and no NAT doesn't work, as the example in `vpc_public_subnet/` proves.
-If you create an EC2 instance, it works!
+If you create an EC2 instance in that public subnet, it works!
 But not Lambda.

 Here are some conditions under which you might want to put it in a VPC: